Sign In or Create Account

 Coin Type - American Gold Buffalo coin.

-The American Gold Buffalo bullion coin represents the very first time in our history that the U.S. Mint struck a one troy ounce coin in .9999 fine gold bullion to directly compete with other .9999 fine gold bullion coins of the world.
-These coins are 24kt .9999 fine.
-Like other issues, the legislation that was passed by Congress mandated that these coins be struck from newly mined gold from American mines, not from gold that has been recycled.
+When they were first minted in 2006, American Gold Buffalo bullion coins became the U.S. Mint’s first bullion coin struck in one troy ounce of .9999 fine gold.
+These coins are 24 karat .9999 fine gold, created to compete with other .9999 fine gold bullion coins of the world.
+The legislation that was passed by Congress mandated that these coins be struck from newly mined gold from American mines, not from gold that has been recycled.

-Much like the obverse of the American Gold Eagle coin was patterned after the Saint-Gaudens $20 Gold Double Eagle coins of 1907-1933, both sides of the American Gold Buffalo coin are faithful renditions of James Earle Fraser’s iconic Indian Head Nickel (or Buffalo Nickel) that was minted between 1013 and 1938.
+Much like the obverse of the American Gold Eagle coin was patterned after the Saint-Gaudens $20 Gold Double Eagle coins of 1907-1933, both sides of the American Gold Buffalo coin are faithful renditions of an iconic coin from U.S. history.
+The design of American Gold Buffalo bullion coins is taken from James Earle Fraser’s iconic Indian Head Nickel (or Buffalo Nickel) that was minted between 1913 and 1938.

-All American Gold Buffalo bullion coins are struck at the West Point minting facility but only the Proof versions have a “W” mintmark.
-The Uncirculated coins do not bear any mintmark.
+There have been different varieties of Gold Buffalo bullion coins produced since they were first introduced.
+All American Gold Buffalo bullion coins are struck at the West Point minting facility but only the proof versions have a “W” mintmark.
+The uncirculated coins do not bear any mintmark.

 Explore More On APMEX